 Hiring a nanny or caregiver from abroad is usually the best option available to Canadian families when local nannies are not available or are too expensive.
 There has been a shortage of caregivers in Canada for a long time.
-Hence, the Canadian government has launched the Temporary Foreign Worker Program (TFWP) in order to fulfill this necessity.
+Hence, the Canadian government has launched the Temporary Foreign Worker Program (TFWP) to fulfill this necessity.
 In this blog, we have covered all the aspects related to hiring a foreign live-in nanny.

 After posting the job in the job banks, the employer can start searching for nannies or caregivers abroad.
 They can use online resources to accomplish this task themselves using websites such as Canadiannanny.ca or hire an agency to do the same.
-An agency is usually a better option in such jobs because they know what skills are required to be a professional nanny and, can better assess the experience & qualifications of a candidate.
+An agency is usually a better option in such jobs because they know what skills are required to be a professional child-caregiver and, can better assess the experience & qualifications of a candidate.

 If you want to read in detail about the benefits of a live-in nanny, please visit our “Live-In Nanny” page.